brundonsmith/thin-cms/README.md

 });
 ```

+## Optional Attributes for all types
+### `hidden`: Boolean
+If set to true, this attribute will be stored and can be retrieved and edited
+with code as normal, but will not appear in the CMS user interface.
+This is
+useful for auto-generated attributes, or anything else that's technical or
+shouldn't be modified by normal users.

 ## Optional Attributes for `Number`
 ### `isMoney`: Boolean
 Whether or not this number is considered to be money.
 Affects appearance